Baseball in the Netherlands: 1970–present

 In the meantime, OVVO would not be persuaded to take a step back to a lower division.
-The Amstel Tigers started their first season in the overgangsklasse; a league one level lower than the hoofdklasse.
+The Amstel Tijgers started their first season in the overgangsklasse; a league one level lower than the hoofdklasse.
 With such strong players, the Tigers were quickly promoted to the top division in 1979.
 OVVO's 1978 season was a disaster and the team was relegated.
 The Amstel Tigers went on to become champions in 1979, 1980, and 1986.

 In 1979, a Dutch pitcher made his MLB debut on the mound in Milwaukee.
-The Red Sox were trailing 4-1, as they called pitcher Win Remmerswaal.
-His debut was a good one, even though his team lost 5-3.
+The Red Sox were trailing 4–1, as they called Remmerswaal.
+His debut was a good one, even though his team lost 5–3.
 After the game, journalists seemed fascinated that a Dutch player could have come so far in the game.
-The MLB career of Win Remmerswaal only lasted two seasons, due to injuries.
+Remmerswaal's MLB career only lasted two seasons, due to injuries.
 After the 1980 season, Remmerswaal had pitched in 22 games (3 victories and 1 loss).
 His short career among baseball's elite lasted 55 innings.
-After his Major League career, Remmerswaal went to Italy, and played on several teams for many years.
+After his major league career, Remmerswaal went to Italy and played on several teams for many years.

-The eighties and nineties were bad decades for many baseball clubs.
-In 1986, Charles Urbanus, Jr. decided that it would be his last season.
-This was a huge blow for his club, the Amstel Tigers.
+The 1980s and 1990s were bad decades for many baseball clubs.
+In 1986, Charles Urbanus Jr. decided that it would be his last season.
+This was a huge blow for his club, the Amstel Tijgers.
 Urbanus was a magnet for players, who considered it an honour to play with him.
-But an Amstel Tigers without him was not as attractive to new talent and the club lost competitiveness.
+But an Amstel Tigers without him was not as attractive to new talent, and the club lost competitiveness.
 Eventually, the members voted for a merger with HCAW from Bussum, a club that was playing the lower league.
-The new club, HCAW Tigers, were promoted to the major league in 1989 and would go on to win the title in 1996 and 1998, albeit without any of the old Amstel Tigers players.
+The new club, HCAW Tigers, were promoted to the major league in 1989 and would go on to win the title in 1996 and 1998, albeit without any of the old Amstel Tijgers players.
 Haarlem Nicols were particularly dominant in the 1980s with seven pennants over ten years, but declared bankruptcy in 1994, just five years after winning their last pennant.

 In 1981, Neptunus Rotterdam won the pennant for the first time since the baseball team's foundation in 1942.
-Neptunus began to dominate the championship during the 1990s and 2000s, winning eleven pennants in total including seven consecutively between 1999 and 2005.
+Neptunus began to dominate the championship during the 1990s and 2000s, winning 11 pennants in total, including seven consecutively between 1999 and 2005.

 World Baseball Classic

 2006

-In 2006, the Netherlands finished 3rd in Pool C behind Puerto Rico and Cuba.
+In 2006, the Netherlands finished third in Pool C behind Puerto Rico and Cuba.
+Shairon Martis threw a 7-inning no-hitter against Panama.

 2009

 In 2009, the Netherlands defeated the heavily favored Dominican Republic twice to qualify for the second round of the World Baseball Classic.
-The Dutch upset the Dominican team 3-2 in their first meeting and 2-1 in 11 innings in a qualification game.
+The Dutch upset the Dominican team 3–2 in their first meeting and 2–1 in 11 innings in a qualification game.